foomprep/robby.nvim/README.md

 # robby the robot
-robby is an AI coding assistant for vim that allows for generating code and also making precise changes based on text selection in VISUAL mode.
+robby is an AI coding assistant for neovim that allows for generating code and also making precise changes based on text selection in VISUAL mode.

 inspired by [dingllm](https://github.com/yacineMTB/dingllm.nvim/blob/master/README.md), check it out!